Clearcreek Township, Warren County, Ohio

 Clearcreek Township is one of the eleven townships of Warren County, Ohio, United States, located in the north central portion of the county.
-It had a population of 20,974 in 2000, up from 13,344 in 1990; of this total, 8,747 lived in the unincorporated portions of the township.
+It had a population of 36,238 in 2020.
 It was originally about forty-two square miles in area.
 The highest point in the county is in Clearcreek Township, near the community of Five Points.
 Statewide, the only other Clearcreek Townships are located in Fairfield County and in Ashland County.

 History

 Clearcreek Township was organized in 1817, and named after its principal stream, Clear Creek.

 Geography

 Located in the northern part of the county, it borders the following townships: